Parinirvana: Within the Mahāyāna Mahāparinirvāṇa sūtra

-In contrast to these works which deal with the Buddha's parinirvāṇa as a biographical event, the Mahāyāna Mahāparinirvāṇa sūtra was written hundreds of years later.
-The Nirvana Sutra does not give details of the historical event of the day of the parinirvāṇa itself, except the Buddha's illness and Cunda's meal-offering, nor any of the other preceding or subsequent incidents, instead using the event as merely a convenient springboard for the expression of standard Mahayana ideals such as the Tathagata-Garbha/Buddha-Dhatu doctrine, the eternality of the Buddha, and the soteriological fate of the Icchantikas and so forth.
+In contrast to these works which deal with the Buddha's parinirvāṇa as a biographical event, the Mahāyāna Mahāparinirvāṇa Sūtra was written hundreds of years later.
+The Nirvana Sutra does not give details of the historical event of the day of the parinirvāṇa itself, except the Buddha's illness and Cunda's meal-offering, nor any of the other preceding or subsequent incidents, instead using the event as merely a convenient springboard for the expression of standard Mahayana ideals such as the Tathagata-Garbha / Buddha-Dhatu doctrine, the eternality of the Buddha, and the soteriological fate of the Icchantikas and so forth.

 Location of Gautama Buddha's death and parinirvana

-It has been suggested by Waddell that the site of the death and parinirvana of Gautama Buddha was in the region of Rampurva: "I believe that Kusīnagara, where the Buddha died may be ultimately found to the North of Bettiah, and in the line of the Aśōka pillars which lead hither from Patna (Pāțaliputra)" in Bihar.
+It has been suggested by Waddell that the site of the death and parinirvāṇa of the Buddha was in the region of Rampurva: "I believe that Kusīnagara, where the Buddha died may be ultimately found to the North of Bettiah, and in the line of the Aśōka pillars which lead hither from Patna (Pāțaliputra)" in Bihar.
 It still awaits proper archaeological excavation.